iapyeh/GGeditor/docs/User Guide.rst

 \ |IMG19|\

-If only the text content has modified, you can uncheck “Commit images” to exclude images from committing.
+If only the text content has been modified, you can uncheck “Commit images” to exclude images from committing.
 This would speed up the committing process.

 .. _hb3e386c1329112c3f734c345c3396b: